Cut-free Deductive System for Continuous Intuitionistic Logic: Algebraic axiomatisation of AC-algebras

 \subsubsection{Complete models of $\T$}

-Now that we have proven any complete Archimedean model of $\T_1$ to be isomorphic to an AC-algebra, we prove that any complete model of $\T$ is, up to a quotient, a model of $\T_1$, therefore isomorphic to an AC-algebra (\bf{Theorem} \ref{Complétude}).
-Then, we will deal with non complete and non Archimedean models of $\T$.
+Now that we have proven any complete Archimedean model of $\T_1$ to be isomorphic to an AC-algebra, we prove that any complete model of $\T$ can be endowed with a preorder that makes it a complete Archimedean model of $\T_1$.
+Therefore its quotient by the equivalence relation induced by the preorder is isomorphic to an AC-algebra (\bf{Theorem} \ref{Complétude}).
+Then, we will deal with non complete non Archimedean models of $\T$.